jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-19-Floating.md

 And Point B
 I came here to reach beyond our
 Earth and through the stars

-(Dm-C#-C-G-F-G-F) maybe
+Don’t be alarmed
+The space isn’t so far
+Between
+Point A
+And Point B
-We came here to reach beyond our
+I came here to reach beyond our
 Earth and through the stars
+Beyond our earth
+And through the stars
+Beyond our earth
+Through the stars!

 A(open-f-shape-)-A(e-shape open)-(007870)-(000433)
 I won't ever see